blackoakeng-com/BlueJay-User-Collateral/README.md

-# BlueJay Repo
+# BlueJay User Collateral
-# Here we keep the latest user collateral.
+# Here we keep the latest high level project files.
 BlueJay PIC32MZ MultiBoard
 The Black Oak Engineering (BOE) BlueJay PIC32MZ MultiBoard (#BE-BLUJ) goes beyond a typical eval or demo board.
 It is a Single Board Computer (SBC) designed to take on many jobs.
 It also